intmus/inttheory19-20/_07-harmonic-functions/a1-diaprogcirclefifths.md

 w:C:ii V I ii V I{% endcapture %}
 {% include abc-example.html number="7" abc=ex7 %}

 Some will prefer the sound of the first voicing, probably because they find the melodic shape in the soprano more interesting.
 Unfortunately, this voicing creates multiple issues.
-Not only are the parts more difficult to sing, particularly for the tenor voice, but unacceptable parallel perfect 5ths are created between the tenor and bass voices.
+Not only are the parts more difficult to sing, particularly for the tenor voice, but the parallel perfect 5ths between the tenor and bass voices means that the tenor voice will meld into the bass voice and lose its independence.
+This doesn't sound too odd in a short excerpt like this, but in a longer passage, having parallel perfect 5ths will change the texture for brief moments in a noticeable way.

 The second progression has less melodic variety, but it provides the smoothest, easiest voice-leading for each part with no voice-leading errors.
 If you add two more chords to the progression by following the circle-of-fifths progression we are creating, you should be able to add vi and then iii without much issue by following the pattern.